Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 where the $x_{adv}^d(t)$ is the audio clip, and the $y^p_{adv}(t)$ is the corresponding estimated recorded audio clip, $*$ denotes the convolution operation.
 Then, RIP $r(t)$ incorporates the generation of $\delta$ by a transform $T(x)=x * r$, which reduces the impact of distortion brought by hardware and physical signal patch, significantly improving speech physical attack robustness.
-For example, Xie \etal~\cite{xie2020real} built the robust universal perturbation by estimating the RIR with an acoustic room simulator that constructed over 100 locations of the loudspeaker, which makes them work on various simulator scenarios and generalize well into the real scenario.
+For example, Yakura \etal~\cite{yakura2019robust} incorporated an impulse response and white Gaussian noise to enhance the AEs' robustness towards reverberations and background noise.
+Xie \etal~\cite{xie2020real} built the robust universal perturbation by estimating the RIR with an acoustic room simulator that constructed over 100 locations of the loudspeaker, which makes them work on various simulator scenarios and generalize well into the real scenario.
 Recently, Zhang \etal~\cite{zhang2021attack} proposed two approaches to enhance the robustness of physical attacks: the first is to adopt the SineSweep method \cite{stan2002comparison} to estimate the RIP in a room to model the distortion from speaker playing to microphone recording.
-The second is that the attacker plays the adversarial perturbation as a separate source when the adversary is speaking, which can effectively evade the detection of the replay detection module.
+The second is that the attacker plays the adversarial perturbation as a separate source when the adversary is speaking, which can effectively evade the replay detection module.

+In addition to the environment of everyday life, the construction of the confrontation samples was further extended to the industrial environment.
+Chen \etal~\cite{chen2022advICS} proposed the adversarial attack for the instruction detection model in industrial control systems (ICS).
+To achieve successful attacks, they manipulated the network traffic flow with PAEs optimized in the restricted space defined by the ICS.
+Regarding machine learning models for locating and detecting false data injection attacks (FDIA) in smart grids, Tian\etal~\cite{Tian2024} proposed multi-label adversarial example attacks to achieve attacks against these models.
+The Direct-current (DC) state estimation model is used as the environment simulator, and the adversarial attack based on it poses a new security threat to smart grids.